wenischlab/MicroSuite/README.md

 µSuite: A Benchmark Suite for Microservices

 µSuite is a suite of OLDI services that are each composed of front-end, mid-tier, and leaf microservice tiers. μSuite includes four OLDI services that incorporate open-source software: a content-based high dimensional search for image similarity — HDSearch, a replication-based protocol router for scaling fault-tolerant key-value stores — Router, a service for performing set algebra on posting lists for document retrieval — Set Algebra, and a user-based item recommender system for predicting user ratings — Recommend. µSuite was originally written to evaluate OS and network overheads faced by microservices.
-You can find more details about µSuite in our IISWC paper [a link] (http://akshithasriraman.eecs.umich.edu/pubs/IISWC2018-%CE%BCSuite-preprint.pdf).
+You can find more details about µSuite in our IISWC paper (http://akshithasriraman.eecs.umich.edu/pubs/IISWC2018-%CE%BCSuite-preprint.pdf).

 # License & Copyright
 µSuite is free software; you can redistribute it and/or modify it under the terms of the BSD License as published by the Open Source Initiative, revised version.